 EntraPass go Pass shall not be tied to work on specific readers.

-The EntraPass go Pass is paired to a SMS Cardholder via encrypted one time use e-mail.
-The encrypted e-mail can only pair one Smartphone at a time.
+The EntraPass go Pass is paired to a SMS cardholder using encrypted one time use e-mail.
+The encrypted e-mail can only pair one smartphone at a time.
 A second smartphone trying to pair itself with the SMS cardholder shall be automatically rejected.

 The SMS operator can issue a new encrypted e-mail.
-Once this is done the first smartphone is unpaired automatically and EntraPass go Pass stops working.
-The new smartphone can be paired.
+Once completed the first smartphone is unpaired automatically and EntraPass go Pass stops working.
+The new smartphone can then be paired.

 The SMS operator can completely revoke the EntraPass go Pass credential if needed.

-The SMS operator shall be able to customize the go Pass credential email from the SMS
+The SMS operator shall use the SMS to customize the go Pass credential e-mail.

 The EntraPass go Pass shall display all the doors assigned to the cardholder (using the access level).